Why choose a cattery over other options?

 - Children home from university

 Usually a very nice arrangement.
 Very safe for the cats, but very lonely.
 A few minutes a day that could be spent cowering in the corner isn't enough to keep a cats mind occupied.
-It's always the same story for us, "We had to start using a cattery because our neighbours let the cat escape/are getting too old/left the front door open/we're new to the area"
+We always hear the same stories, "We had to start using a cattery because our neighbours let the cat escape/are getting too old/left the front door open/we're new to the area"

 There's nothing more likely to ruin a good relationship if you come home and the cat hasn't been taken to the vet when it was obvious they needed to.